-This species is known only from near Boquerón at the base of Cerro Ingles, near Vereda La Amarillas, Município El Cairo, in Valle del Cauca Department, Colombia, at 2,160m asl.
-Even though every stream within 5km of the type locality has been sampled, the species has not been recorded, suggesting that it has a very restricted range.
+This species is known only from the base of Cerro Ingles, near Vereda Las Amarillas, Município El Cairo, in Valle del Cauca Department, Colombia, at 2,160 m asl.
+Even though every stream within 5 km of the type locality has been sampled, the species has not been recorded, suggesting that it has a very restricted range (W. Bolívar and P. Gutiérrez pers. comm.
+August 2016).
+Its extent of occurrence (EOO) is 51 km2.

 Habitat and Ecology